yiduoke/Iago/README.md

 $ ./iago
 ```

-3. Use arrow keys to navigate the board, and press enter to place a piece.
+3. Use arrow keys to navigate the board, and press space to place a piece.
 If it's your turn, your legal moves will be highlighted in yellow.
 Use Alt + <terminal tab #> to switch tabs.

 4. To chat, press c -- even if it's not your turn!
 Once you start typing a chat, there's no turning back.
 You must send or quit.